Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 - Any other information voluntarily provided by you.

 This information is generally collected from you as you have voluntarily provided to us.
 Where lawful to do so we may also collect information from other sources such as the NHS, other health care providers, from individuals authorised to provide information (e.g. parents or legal guardians), financial institutions, government, tax or law enforcement agencies.
-We may also collect personal information from your use of the THCP website or services.
+We may also collect personal information from your use of other Leightons Group websites or services.

 The information we collect about you is for the purposes of healthcare to ensure we provide you with the very best and appropriate advice, care, products and services you’ve requested and other purposes e.g.: